 Start with good quality butter that you’ve left out of the fridge for at least half an hour.

-Roll balls of the biscuit mixture in cinnamon sugar and make sure they’re about the size of a walnut.
+Roll balls of the biscuit mixture in cinnamon sugar and make sure they’re about the size of a walnut (roughly 3cm in diameter).

-Remember to leave room for your biscuits to spread in the oven.
+Remember to leave room for your biscuits to spread on the tray once they’re in the oven.